Dear NAIOP Members and Prospective Members:

-- Hosted 24 events giving you opportunities to make new connections, hear from industry leaders, learn about public policies that impact your business and earn continuing education credits.
+- Hosts dozens of events each year. giving you opportunities to make new connections, hear from industry leaders, learn about public policies that impact your business and earn continuing education credits.

-- Ramped up engagement with Local Officials via the Public Policy Symposium, League of Municipalities programs, Collegiate Case Study Competition and Public Partner Awards to enhance prospects for commercial real estate development.
+- Engages with Local Officials via the Public Policy Symposium, League of Municipalities programs, special project tours, the Collegiate Case Study Competition and special recognition to enhance prospects for commercial real estate development.

-- Partnered with the Community Food Bank of NJ to feed the hungry and with Habitat for Humanity to build housing in Newark.
+- Partners with the Community Food Bank of NJ to feed the hungry and with Habitat for Humanity to build housing in Newark & Jersey City.

 Our staff and volunteers work together every day on behalf of every member, and that is reflected in our current record-high membership: 850 members and counting.
 If you are not yet a member, what are you waiting for?